sonic2kk/steamtinkerlaunch/README.md

 **Currently it [is recommended](#Additional-Vortex-Notes) to use an older wine/proton version with Vortex.**
 **When the default wine for Vortex is unconfigured stl tries to autodetect an old Proton4 wine and use that (when found)**

+The Vortex Version to be installed is the latest stable by default, but alternatively the `USEVORTEXPRERELEASE` flag can be set in the [Global Config](#Global-Config) to use the latest pre-release instead.

 **Functionality**:
 Some settings are preconfigured, to make this working without any user configuration, but of course all of the settings can be as well configured if you want.